mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/upgrading-v2-to-v3.md

 > If you had `autoFlush: false` in your ORM configuration before, you can now remove this line, no changes are needed in your app.

 Default value for `autoFlush` is now `false`.
 That means you need to call `em.flush()` yourself to persist changes into database.
-You can still change this via ORM's options to ease the transition but generally it is not recommended as it can cause unwanted small transactions being created around each `persist`.
+You can still change this via ORM's options to ease the transition, but generally it is not recommended as it can cause unwanted small transactions being created around each `persist`.

 ```ts
 orm.em.persist(new Entity()); // no auto-flushing by default